We are helping to tackle the decline in biodiversity.

-In 2021, we are trialling a new grass verge management approach on a section of Hampton Court Way between Thames Ditton and Molesey.
-We are leaving the grass verges uncut until autumn to create a mini green highway.
-This will encourage new habitats and boost biodiversity.
+In 2021, we trialled a new grass verge management approach on a section of Hampton Court Way between Thames Ditton and Molesey.
+We left the grass verges uncut until autumn to create a mini green highway.
+This encourages new habitats and boosts biodiversity.

-We know that about third of all species of wild bees, bumblebees and hoverflies are in decline due to habitat loss.
+We know that about a third of all species of wild bees, bumblebees and hoverflies are in decline due to habitat loss.
 They are important pollinators which play a key role in sustaining our local flora and fauna.
 Over the last years, we have been introducing wild meadow areas in local parks to sustain wildlife and insects.
-We are keen to extend these initiatives across the borough.

 The Blue Campaign